 B. Definition of Equipment, Capitalized Equipment, Non-Capitalized Equipment

-Capitalized Equipment.
-Equipment acquisitions with a unit value of $5,000 or greater and a useful life in excess of one year are capitalized as assets in the University's General Ledger.
-All items meeting this criteria are tagged and inventoried annually.
+Equipment acquisitions, with a unit value equal to or greater than $5,000, are capitalized as assets in the University's General Ledger.
+All items meeting this criteria are tagged and are required to be inventoried annually.

 C. Use of Equipment

-Use of University Equipment.
 University equipment should be used for University business only, and should not be removed from University premises for purposes other than University business.

-Use of Personal Equipment.
 Personal equipment may be used at the owner's risk.
 Equipment items should be labeled to indicate personal ownership.
 Personal equipment will not be covered by University insurance, and the University will not be responsible for the loss of, damage to, or maintenance of personal equipment.

 - Policies and Procedures